 About the Program

 The Kirk Kerkorian School of Medicine at UNLV Sports Medicine Fellowship in Las Vegas is one of the premier primary care sports medicine fellowships in the United States.
-We offer an innovative ACGME accredited sports medicine fellowship through our department of family medicine.
+We offer an innovative Accreditation Council for Graduate Medical Education (ACGME) accredited sports medicine fellowship through our department of family medicine.
+This program provides exceptional opportunities to train and teach in a diverse setting.
+We pride ourselves on the diversity delivered by our structured medical education opportunities.

-Fellows experience a diverse learning program designed to train individuals balanced in knowledge of musculoskeletal injuries, connective tissue disorders, exercise physiology and medical conditions specific to athletes.
-Through our intimate affiliation with the athletic department at the University of Nevada, Las Vegas, fellows enjoy the unique opportunity to provide team coverage at the Division Ⅰ collegiate level.
+Fellows experience a diverse learning program designed to train individuals balanced in knowledge of musculoskeletal injuries, connective tissue disorders, exercise physiology, and medical conditions specific to athletes.
+Through our intimate affiliation with the athletic department at UNLV, fellows enjoy the unique opportunity to provide team coverage and treat athletes at the Division I collegiate level.

 Contact